 (Asociación Para el Desarrollo Integral de Guatemala Maya)

-ASODIGUA is committed to the implementation of actions to strengthen the comprehensive development of the rural Mayan indigenous communities, eradicating the poverty and extreme poverty in which they live.
-They focus on education as a fundamental pillar in changing mindsets and attitudes generating positive good practices that favor full development of indigenous women.
+ASODIGUA is committed to strengthening the comprehensive development of the rural Mayan indigenous communities, and eradicating extreme poverty in which they live.
+They focus on education as a fundamental pillar in changing mindsets and attitudes, generating positive practices that favor full development of indigenous women.

 CAMINOS DE ACCION

 Caminos de Accion works in solidarity with Salvadorans to faciliate community organization in order to address locally identified challenges, including social, educational and health issues, with a focus on gender equality.
-We will provide general operating funds, as well as funds for their Farming for the Future program.
+We will provide them with general operating funds, as well as funds for their Farming for the Future program.

 DARFUR WOMEN’S ACTION GROUP

 Given its unique approach and high credibility among the served communities on both the national and international level, DWAG remains the only women-led, anti-atrocities organization in the field with focus on inclusion, empowerment and strengthening the voice of women.
 Therefore, in the next 3 years, DWAG’s top priority will be focusing on capacity building for women both in the diaspora in the US and in Sudan and promotion of networking and alliance building, development of grassroots women movement, ultimately gearing up toward a unified women’s agenda for sustainable change in Sudan.